gzhu06/CLAP-eval/README.md

 # CLAP-eval

+Training codebase for Cacophony will be released soon.
+Data preparation codebase is available at [openSFX-TFShard](https://github.com/gzhu06/openSFX-TFShard).

 Evaluation for some CLAP models with audio-text retrieval (zero-shot classification) and Holistic Evaluation of Audio Representations (HEAR) benchmark.

 ## Requirements